 Traditional Ramadan Lantern (Fanous)

 The Fanous lantern is a beautiful decoration that stays in homes for Eid and beyond.
-Choose a model made of metal and colored glass or a modern openwork version that casts amazing, geometric shadows on the walls.
-Placed at the entrance or on the patio, such a lantern symbolizes light, hope, and the joy that comes from shared celebrations.
+A traditional model made of metal and colored glass is a classic choice, while a modern openwork version casts beautiful geometric shadows on the walls.
+Placed at an entrance or on a patio, this lantern symbolizes light, hope, and the joy of shared celebrations.
+It’s an Eid gift that brings warmth and ambiance to any space.

 - Made from durable, elegant materials